In a rush? We found that Coleman Carlsbad Tent is the best tent with screen room on the market today.

 Every tent is made out of different materials, with different grade construction.

 Our personal opinion?
 Weather protection is one of the most important factors to think about.
-Especially if youโre in a wet area like the Pacific Northwest, rain protection is paramount.

-However, we understand that once you start to go down the โhigh-end camping gear rabbit hole,โ itโs hard to get out.
-There are hundreds of tents available today, ranging in cost from hundreds of dollarsโฆto thousands!
+However, we understand that once you start to go down the “high-end camping gear rabbit hole,” it’s hard to get out.

-Thatโs why to cut out the confusion, we only recommend tents that are a happy medium of weather protection and price.
-All of these tents have great water resistance and are strong against winds, but wonโt break the bank in the process.
+That’s why to cut out the confusion, we only recommend tents that are a happy medium of weather protection and price.

 Setup

-Letโs be real.
+Let’s be real.
 No one likes spending an unnecessarily long time setting up a tent.

 But not all tents are the same when it comes to pitching.

-Pop-up and instant tents make setup a piece of cake, allowing you to pitch it within a few minutes without anyoneโs help.
+Pop-up and instant tents make setup a piece of cake, allowing you to pitch it within a few minutes without anyone’s help.

-Standard dome tents are also typically easy to setup, featuring usually two intersecting poles to which you simply attach the tent fabric.
+Standard dome tents are also typically easy to set up, featuring usually two intersecting poles to which you simply attach the tent fabric.

 Budget

 No one wants to throw all of their money away on a tent.
-But, you also donโt want to buy a tent thatโs nothing more than a garbage bag and some poles.
+But, you also don’t want to buy a tent that’s nothing more than a garbage bag and some poles.

-That way you donโt have to spend a boatload on gear, but also have a tent that lasts you years to come.
+That way you don’t have to spend a boatload on gear, but also have a tent that lasts you years to come.

 FAQs